-Discover why educators and other professionals have been recommending Landmark College to students and families for nearly three decades.
-Register Today
+Discover why educators and other professionals have been recommending Landmark College to students and families for over three decades.
+Register today

 Meet the Landmark College Institute for Research and Training (LCIRT) Staff

 Manju Banerjee, Ph.D. is Vice President of Educational Research and Innovation.
 Dr. Banerjee has over 29 years of experience in the field of learning disabilities, ADHD, and postsecondary disability services.
 She is a certified diagnostician and teacher-consultant on learning disabilities.
 She has published and presented extensively, both nationally and internationally, on topics such as: disability documentation and accommodations, technological competencies for postsecondary transition, online learning, and universal design.
 She has been and currently is PI/Co-PI on multiple federal, foundational, and NSF grants.
 She teaches a graduate level online course on Universal Design: Principles and Practice.
 Manju Banerjee is an editorial board member of the Journal of Postsecondary Education and Disability; LD: A Multi-Disciplinary Journal, Professional Advisory Board member to the Learning Disability Association of America, and a consultant to Educational Testing Service.
 She received her doctoral degree from the Neag School of Education, University of Connecticut, on the application of universal design to high stakes assessment.
 See Dr. Banerjee’s clip on UDL at Landmark College: https://www.youtube.com/watch?v=_HHvRzemuHA